izpack/izpack.github.io/README.md

 Things to keep in mind:

-* Pick a license
+* Pick a license.
-* GitHub commit integration with the scm mailing-list.
+* GitHub commit integration with the scm mailing-list (seems like it's not working easily).
+* Google Analytics integration.